evanshortiss/fhlog/README.md

 ## API

 ### LoggerFactory
-This is the primary interface exposed when you require this module, or on the _window_ object if you're not using Browserify or Node.js.
+This is the primary interface exposed when you _require_ this module, or on the _window.fhlog_ object if you're not using Browserify or Node.js.

 #### LEVELS
 Exposes a way to set log levels.
 Contains the following keys for use as shown